Swinging With The Duke at the 2012 W. C. Handy FestivalPosted: Jul 26, 2012

 Two sets of brothers played in the jazz band for the Evening of Ellington

-event even more noteworthy: Chuck and Robert Redd and Howard and Gary Lamb.
+making the event even more noteworthy: Chuck and Robert Redd and Howard and Gary Lamb.
 Robert plays keyboard among other instruments and has performed at the Kennedy Center, in the Smithsonian Jazz Masterworks Orchestra, and at the White House.
 Howard and Gary Lamb both play horn.
 Gary plays trumpet, as does Ken Watters

 , and Howard plays trombone.
 It is an interesting aside that Ken's brother Harry Watters, a talented musician who lives in Alexandria, VA, and occasionally appears at the Handy Festival, also plays the trombone. (photo of Ken Watters standing, Gary Wheat left front, guest director Scott Silbert on right, and Gary Lamb second row.)